CGodiksen/hector-discord/README.md

   "google credential path": YourGoogleCredentialPathHere }
 ```
 The google credential path needs to be the filepath of the json file for your Google translate API key.
-This is used in the translation feature that hector offers.
+This is used in the translation feature that Hector offers.

 For more information on how to set up af Google translate API project see: https://cloud.google.com/translate/docs/quickstart
 For more information on account keys in general see: https://cloud.google.com/iam/docs/creating-managing-service-account-keys